Dutch Ceylon

 Dutch Ceylon (ලන්දේසි ලංකාව; ஒல்லாந்த இலங்கை) was a governorate established in present-day Sri Lanka by the Dutch East India Company.
-Although the Dutch managed to capture most of the coastal areas in Sri Lanka, they were never able to control the Kandyan Kingdom located in the interior of the island.
+Although the Dutch managed to capture most of the coastal areas in Sri Lanka, they were never able to control the Kingdom of Kandy located in the interior of the island.
 Dutch Ceylon existed from 1640 until 1796.

-In the early 17th century, Sri Lanka was partly ruled by the Portuguese and Sri Lankan kingdoms, who were constantly battling each other.
-Although the Portuguese were not winning the war, their rule was rather burdensome to the people of those areas controlled by them.
+In the early 17th century, Sri Lanka was partly ruled by the Portuguese and partly by Sri Lankan (primarily of Sinhalese origin) kingdoms, who were constantly battling the Portuguese.
+Although the Portuguese were not winning the war, their rule was oppressive to the people of those areas controlled by them.
 While the Portuguese were engaged in a long war of independence from Spanish rule, the Sinhalese king (the king of Kandy) invited the Dutch to help defeat the Portuguese.
 The Dutch interest in Ceylon was to have a united battle front against the Iberians at that time.